 Children who are 18+ but living at home.

-Relatives that live in the same house.
+Relatives who live in the same house.

 If you want someone to be able to check in people from another household, make them a Trusted Person in Check-Ins.